 Attendance at the Summits also gives access to the main exhibition, and includes privileged seating at the associated Masterclasses.

-Our IFSEC Security Summits and Masterclass Programme can be viewed here: Programme IFSEC 2018 – as at 21.03.18
+Our IFSEC Security Summits and Masterclass Programme can be viewed here: IFSEC Series AGENDA as at 30.04.18

 Ms Francesca Bosco

 Dr Nigel Brown

 Mr Tarique Ghaffur